xenakal/Simulation_Interactions/README.md

 Four scenarios, corresponding to the case study presented in the thesis, are available to be tested.
 Four videos showing the simulation of these four scenarios are available in the video file.

-1. Run the file *main.py* is run and the GUI interface shoud appear on the *"simulation tab"*.
+1. Run the file *main.py* and the GUI interface shoud appear on the *"simulation tab"*.
 <img src="images/simulation_tab.png" width="40%">

-2. Explore the several study case already available.
+2. Explore the several case study already available.

     Usefull keys:
     - r - reload the current case study from the start